-If you’re interested in applying to work for Ubiqus On Demand as an English language transcriptionist, please email us at firstname.lastname@example.org.
-If you are applying as a proofreader, copywriter, or editor, please indicate that in your email as well.
+If you’re interested in applying to work for Ubiqus On Demand as an English language transcriptionist, please apply at people.ubiqus.com.

 In both cases, please attach your resume in Microsoft Word or PDF format.
 Resumes without cover letters will not be considered.
 We’re eager to hear from you and keep all resume submissions on file, but we may not be able to respond to you right away.

 (Note: Please do not call about job openings and please do not use the Ubiqus On Demand registration form to submit your resume and cover letter.)